All Episodes

 There sure is.

-It's HR 865 in the House and S twelve fifty-seven in the Senate.
+It's H.R.
+865 in the House and S-1257 in the Senate.

-And uh it it's it's just a little loophole.
+And it's just a little loophole.

-It's it's it's kind of a technicality, actually.
+It's kind of a technicality, actually.

 And if we can pass this law, then we will be able to go after Iranian assets that are here in the United States.

-Uh the Iranians are using our free market economy to raise money to fund more terror.
+The Iranians are using our free market economy to raise money to fund more terror.

-And and I think that's wrong.
+And I think that's wrong.

 I think we need to take that money away.

-The government of Iran has commercial enterprises in the United States.
+The government of Iran has commercial enterprises in the United States?

-Yes, they do, by the billions of dollars worth.
+Yes, they do, by the billions of dollars' worth.

 They make money here to fund their terrorism and then take the money and go do that.